 “On the one hand, companies must integrate sustainability as a fundamental value and take responsibility for their own value chain, their own human rights footprint and for social and environmental sustainability.
 On the other hand, it involves developing profitable solutions than can have a positive impact on the world – turning sustainability into good business.”

 Is “corporate sustainability” primarily a buzzword for idealistic investors or industry leaders seeking good PR?
 Gabrielli does not think so.
-He sees sustainability as a tangible and useful gift to companies.

 He believes that we are approaching a turning point for corporate sustainability.
 This means that products and solutions whose aim is to make the world a better place are becoming very interesting, even to those who put profit first.